Jack-Coutts/frequentists_statistics_course__CRICK/README.md

-# Analyse Your Own Data - University of Cambridge Statistics Course
+## 'Analyse Your Own Data' - University of Cambridge Statistics Course

+***This directory contains all the scripts and data from the above course - attended on the\
-Scripts from Cambridge Stats course 15th to 19th April 2024.
+15th to 19th of April 2024.***

+*The notes from the course are contained below in the README.*